Jazinho/rabbit-hole/README.md

 Besides `rabbit-server` (exposed on `5672` port) this specific Docker image brings also a management plugin installed and enabled by default.

 To access it, simply enter `127.0.0.1:15672` in your browser and use default `guest/guest` credentials.

+## :warning: Before you start :warning:

+Before you start running programs related to below Parts, please make sure that your RabbitMQ instance queues are empty and does not contain any old data.

+You can clean queue by going to management panel, then to section *Queues*, entering proper *queueName* and then at the bottom you have *Purge* sections where you can clear the queue from persisted messages.

 ## Part 1 solution - HelloWorld